Wine classification and types: the complete guide for wine lovers

 After exploring the general classifications, let's go into detail about the main types of wine on the market.

-Still wines are the most common and are bubble-free.
+Still wines are the most common and are free of Sparkling wine.
 They can be further subdivided into:

-• Franciacorta: another fine Italian sparkling wine made by the classic method, similar to Champagne.
+- Franciacorta: Another fine Italian sparkling wine, produced by the classic method, similar to the Champagne.

 Sweet wines are distinguished by their richness and smoothness, ideal with desserts or alone as a meditation wine: